devmarzam/wildfire-detection-cnn/README.md

 ---

 ## 🚀 Results
-- Successfully classified fire vs non-fire images
-- Demonstrated a real-world safety application
+- Generated predictions for 300 unseen test images
+- Achieved **95.7% accuracy (0.95666 score)** on the final Kaggle leaderboard
-- 🥇 **1st Place Winner – UH AI Hackathon**
+- Ranked **🥇 1st Place overall** in the UH AI Hackathon competition
+- Built a complete end-to-end image classification pipeline using CNNs

 ---